 The Baillie Gifford Japan Trust is an investment company within the meaning of section 833 of the Companies Act 2006.
 Registered in Scotland.
 Registered number: SC75954.
 Registered office: Calton Square, 1 Greenside Row, Edinburgh, EH1 3AN.

-David Kidd was appointed a Director on 30 November 2015.
-He has 25 years investment experience in the City, mainly in the role of chief investment officer.
-For the past 8 years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
-He is also a director of The Golden Charter Trust Limited and of Martin Currie Global Portfolio Trust plc.
+David Kidd was appointed a Director in 2015.
+He has over 25 years' investment experience in the City, mainly in the role of chief investment officer.
+For the past ten years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
+He is also a director of The Golden Charter Trust and Mid Wynd International Investment Trust PLC.Joanna Pitman - Director

 The Trust is the longest established existing Japanese investment trust, having survived the ebb and flow of corporate activity in the Japanese sector over the last 30 years.